estattner/G2P-Model/README.md

   </li>

   <li><b>portionSize:</b><br />
-     the size of the subsequence used to encode each pixel (between: 1 and 100 000)
+     the size of the subsequence used to encode each pixel (between: 1 and 100 000).
   </li>

   <li><b>resultingImage:</b><br />
-     name of the file that will be create for resulting image
+     name of the file that will be create for resulting image.
   </li>
 </ul>

+Note that the resulting image is created, as a <b><i>.png</b></i> file, in the same reporty than the genome file.

 <h2>References</h2>